openpatch/hyperbook/README.md

 ---

 Hyperbook is maintained by [OpenPatch](https://openpatch.org), an organization for educational assessments and training.
-If you need help or create a Hyperbook [get in touch](mailto:contact@openpatch.org).
+If you need help or you created a Hyperbook [get in touch](mailto:contact@openpatch.org).

 ## Special Thanks